 “Gotham” Star David Mazouz Promotes New Campaign from Chevrolet and DoSomething.org

-The actor, who portray a young Bruce Wayne on television, was recruited by Chevy and DoSomething.org to promote their "Brake It Down" safety campaign
+The actor, who portrays a young Bruce Wayne on television, was recruited by Chevy and DoSomething.org to promote the "Brake It Down" safety campaign

 There’s not just one type of bad driver out on the road.
 Rather, bad drivers come in an assortment of varieties, each posing a different threat to the motorists around them.

 It’s best to curb these bad driving habits at a young age.
 To help with that process, Chevrolet is teaming up with DoSomething.org for the “Brake it Down” campaign.

 OnStar for On-Road Safety: Learn more about OnStar

 Now through September 15, young people nationwide can take the “Brake it Down” quiz by texting “BRAKE” to 38383.
 Using this quiz, they will be able to learn about the on-road habits of their friends.

 Based on the results of this quiz, participants will receive customized driving tips to share with friends.
 Furthermore, by participating, they’ll be entered to win a $5,000 scholarship.